 $ sudo install --directory --owner=www-data --group=www-data --mode=0750 /var/cache/nginx/microcache

-Replace www-data with the value returned by the previous step.
+Replace www-data with the user returned by the previous step.

-- Insert microcaching directives into the proxied location block.
+- Add the microcaching directives to the proxied location block.

-- Test the Nginx configuration for syntax errors.
+- Test the Nginx configuration for syntax errors before reloading the service.

 $ sudo nginx -t nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful